logo

 Rudiben Jivabhai Rava - An Embroidery Artisan from Babra Village and owner of STFC

 rudiben"We had no value for our work and never thought of getting income by selling them.
 It was only a piece of bread or flour that we got against several days work that I did.
-Even the community that I belong to is treated as untouchables creating a barrier for us to take our products to the market.
-But with the help of SEWA and our company STFC we have made the impossible possible.
+Even the community that I belong to is termed as scheduled caste and was treated as untouchables as a result creating a barrier for us to take our products to the market.
+But with the help of SEWA and our company STFC it has now become possible.

-I had never thought of the piece of patch work which I used to cover my mattress in my house could be used as a curtain to beautify someone's living room.
-After joining SEWA we came to know how much our craft could be helpful to us in our lives and how it could help us stop migrating from palce to place in search of livelihood and fodder for our cattle.
+I had never thought of my piece of patch work, that I used to cover my mattress in my house, could be used as a curtain and beautify someone's living room.
+After joining SEWA we came to know how much our craft could be helpful to us in our lives and how it could help us survive and stop us migrating from palce to place in search of livelihood and fodder for our cattle.
 We used to migrate for 4 to 8 months and return only if it rained or else move further in search of casual labour work which was the only source of living.
 We used to embroider but as per the customs only traditional products were made for our personal use.
-But now we do our work as per the market trends and needs and order that our company receives.
+But now we do our work as per the martket trends and needs and order that our company recieves.
+We had never moved out even in groups of women, and certainly never alone, but today I can come and go alone from my village to places like Ahmedabad, Delhi, Mumbai and many other cities in India.

 blank